-Photosynthesis is the biological process which occurs in all green plants or autotrophs producing organic molecules from carbon dioxide (CO2).
-These organic molecules contain many carbon-hydrogen (C–H ) bonds and are highly reduced compared with CO2.
+Photosynthesis is the biogeochemical process which occurs in all green plants or autotrophs producing organic molecules from carbon dioxide (CO2).
+These organic molecules contain many carbon-hydrogen (C–H ) bonds and are highly reduced compared to CO2.

 There are two stages of Photosynthesis –

 Light-dependent reactions – As the name suggests, it requires light and mainly occurs during the day time.